samueldsingh/data-engineering/interview_questions/decision-making.md

 	- Requirement
 	- User Criteria
 	- Validations(Client vs Server)

+Requirements and user criteria are essential components that guide the development process and ensure that the software meets the desired objectives and user expectations.

+**Requirement:**
+Requirements represent a clear and concise description of what the software system should accomplish.
+They define the features, functionalities, and constraints that the software must adhere to.

+Gathering requirements is typically one of the initial stages in the software development life cycle.
+It involves interacting with stakeholders (such as clients, users, and business analysts) to identify and document their needs and expectations.

+Requirements can be classified into different types, including:

+a.
+Functional Requirements: These specify the specific actions the software should perform, describing what the system needs to do.
+For example, "The system should allow users to create new accounts" or "The system should calculate the total purchase amount."

+**User Criteria:**

  **Client Validation:**
  - Client-side validation refers to the validation performed on the client-side, typically using JavaScript, before the data is sent to the server.
 It is performed within the user's web browser and provides instant feedback to the user.